Redan: Place names

-The census-designated place of Redan, Georgia was likely named for the redans built in the area during the Atlanta Campaign of the American Civil War.
+The census-designated place of Redan, Georgia was likely named for the redans built in the area during the Atlanta campaign of the American Civil War.

 Redan is also a southern suburb of the regional city of Ballarat in central western Victoria, Australia.
-It was named for the fortifications used during the battle at Sevastopol in the Ukraine during the Crimean War.
+It was named for the fortifications used during the battle at Sevastopol in Ukraine during the Crimean War.